 Remove concentration from it.
 Again, straightforward and semi-helpful.
 Still, they won’t be able to cast a spell (unless they have Haste or Action Surge) without breaking Witch Bolt themselves, but at least it removes some of the fear of losing concentration because a Goblin smacked them.

 If you’re looking for more ideas on how to fix Witch Bolt, Brandes Stoddard has some great ideas on his site.
-Our favorite idea of his is changing the continuous damage to a bonus action rather than an action.
+My favorite idea of his is changing the continuous damage to a bonus action rather than an action.

 Simple Witch Bolt 5e Spell Text